Other / mixed grade configuration · Eagle Mountain, UT

 What is the racial and ethnic makeup of Brookhaven School?

-The largest demographic group at Brookhaven School is White at 76.6%.
-The school serves a diverse student body in EAGLE MOUNTAIN, UT.
+The largest demographic group at Brookhaven School is White at 76.6% of enrollment, in Eagle Mountain, UT.

 What is the Resource Investment Index for Brookhaven School?